What: ‘Culture’ was a topic of conversation at last weekend’s SABR baseball analytics conference in Phoenix.

 “The guys willing to learn Spanish will bring the clubhouse together and have tremendous value,” said ESPN veteran announcer John “Boog” Sciambi (@BoogSciambi) in a conversation with MLB Network’s Brian Kenny (@MrBrianKenny).
 “What Eric Hosmer brings to the table because he took the time to learn a language to communicate with his younger teammates shows how far he, and others, should go, to help an organization grow.”

-With a sport whose rising stars are increasingly Latino, and with a marketing effort that includes a more concerted effort to integrate Spanish language partners in Mexico and beyond, as well as the major Spanish-first brands looking to grow in the U.S. marketplace, the value of a bilingual, or a multicultural clubhouse is going to be essential to the marketing of baseball going forward.
+With a sport whose rising stars are increasingly Latino, and with a marketing effort that includes a more concerted effort to integrate Spanish language partners in Mexico and beyond, as well as the major Spanish-first brands looking to grow in the U.S. marketplace, the value of a multilingual, or a multicultural clubhouse is going to be essential to the marketing of the baseball going forward.

-“Look, I was always the guy in the middle of clubhouse conversations, since I had been on both sides because of my background,” said former MLB player and current ESPN announcer Eduardo Perez (@PerezEd), who is also the son of longtime MLB star Tony Perez.
+“Look, I was always the guy in the middle of clubhouse conversations, since I had been on both sides because of my background,” said multilingual former MLB player and current ESPN announcer Eduardo Perez (@PerezEd), who is also the son of longtime MLB star Tony Perez.
 “It is a lot easier in the tough times when you have an understanding of what the other guys are going through, and it certainly helps grow baseball if more teams paid attention to the value of having players at least have an understanding of what some of the young Latino, or even Japanese players, might be going through.”

 Subscribe to Portada’s daily Sports Marketing Updates!